mynguy/movieGradle/README.md

 Make sure the "Project SDK" drop-down menu is set to Liberica JDK 17 (or the compatible version you installed).
 Click "Apply" and then "OK" to save the JDK configuration.

-# Step 3: Run the GUI Application
+# Step 3: Build and Run the GUI Application Using Gradle (Crucial Step)
-In IntelliJ IDEA, locate and open the MovieApplication.java file.
-Right-click within the MovieApplication class and select "Run 'MovieApplication.main()'."
-This will launch the GUI application.
-The GUI window will appear, providing input fields for entering movie details (name, release year, and genre).
-Use the "Add Movie" button to add a movie to the movie set.
-Use the "Save Movies" button to save the movie set in CSV, binary, and XML formats.
-For more information and instructions about the application, click the "Help" button to display a dialog box.
+After configuring the JDK in IntelliJ IDEA, you'll need to build and run the GUI application through Gradle.
+This step is crucial to ensure that all necessary dependencies are correctly managed and that the application runs smoothly.

+Important: Whenever you need to run the program in the future, make sure to run it through Gradle using the tasks in the Gradle tool window on the right.
+This ensures proper execution with all dependencies.

 # Serialization and Deserialization of Movie Sets